ozarchie/HomeHydroEC/README.md

 The Kcell of the probe is calculated using standard formula and measurements of the AC probe.
 EC Measurements agree well with Chinese TDC&EC meters.
+See the Project Wiki for a full description.

 ## Original Work

 Original ideas and program published by -: